-6.1 Structure of the Particles Systems
+7.1 Structure of the Particles Systems

 Similar to the BlockLattice and SuperLattice structure a ParticleSystem3D and SuperParticleSystem3D structure exists.
-In line 2 of Listing 6.1 the SuperParticleSystem3D is instantiated.
-It takes a SuperGeometry and LBconverter as parameters.
+In line 2 of Listing 7.1 the SuperParticleSystem3D is instantiated, taking a SuperGeometry as parameter.
 In line 4 the SuperParticleSysVtuWriter is instantiated.
 It takes the SuperParticleSystem3D, a filename as string, and the wanted particle properties as arguments.
 Calling the function SuperParticleSysVtuWriter.write(int timestep) does create .vtu files of the particles positions for the given timestep.
 These files can be visualized with Paraview.

 Line 10 of the listing instantiates an interpolation functor for the fluids velocity, which is used in line 13 during the instantiation of StokesDragForce3D.
 Particles need boundary conditions also.
 In the listing, the simplest possible material boundary is presented.
 If a particle moves into a lattice node with material number 2, 4 or 5 its velocity is set to 0 and it is neclected during further computations, its state of activity is set to false.
 This MaterialBoundary3D is instantiated in line 16.
-In lines 18 and 19the force and boundary condition are added to and stored in the respective lists in the SuperParticleSystem3D.
+In lines 18 and 19 the force and boundary condition are added to and stored in the respective lists in the SuperParticleSystem3D.